oshinj/TravelerConnect/README.md

 Android application meant to allow travellers to find individual travelers to explore with when traveling.

-Prototype created in CMPSC 184 Fall 2019 for a class project.
+Prototype created in CMPSC 184 Fall 2019 at UCSB for a class project.

+Created by:
+- Fujie Liang
+- Oshin Joshi